After taking this course, students should be able:

 - to draw valid conclusions from the results of empirical data analyses given specific research questions envisaged.

 Throughout the course there are 12 lab sessions (schedule will be announced on BB).
-In the lab sessions, students will (mostly) work with the online platform Best Practices in Statistics to practice the techniques, including exercises with SPSS and Excel.
-The lab sessions are compulsory.
-The remaining lab sessions are not-obligatory, but students are strongly encouraged to attend the lab sessions as well.
+In the lab sessions, students will (mostly) work with the online platform Best Practices in Statistics to practice the techniques, including exercises with SPSS.
+The first two lab sessions are compulsory.
+The remaining lab sessions are not-obligatory, but students are strongly encouraged to attend those lab sessions as well.
 Students who attend all practicals to the satisfaction of the teaching staff earn that maximally 2 wrong answers on the final exam are ignored.
 Students who miss only one of all the practicals earn that 1 wrong answer on the final exam is ignored.
 Students who missed both or one of the first two lab sessions should pass the SPSS test to fulfill the SPSS requirement.

 Exam, Quizzes, and Final Grade